AndrewJBateman/angular-data-charts/README.md

 ## :computer: Code Examples

-* extract from `covid-news.component.ts` to subscribe to news API data and store it in local storage
+* extract from `covid-news.component.ts` to subscribe to news API data and store it in local storage.

 ```typescript
 // subscribe to news API data observable